TheDIYGuy999/Micro_RC_Receiver/README.md

 - A MPU-6050 accelerometer & gyro module is used for the balancing data communication via SDA & SCL
 - Note, that the receiver will not work, if your vehicleType is 4 (balancing) and no MPU-6050 is connected!
 - Do not enable "balancing" and "indicators" at the same time.

+New in V 2.21
+- Gyro drift calibration bug fixed
+- Changed the balancing controller refresh rate to 125Hz to reduce jitter on a 8MHz MCU.
+Reason: one program loop takes 4 - 7ms, so we can't use a time base of 4ms (=250Hz).

 ## Usage